Most Minnesotans qualify for financial help. You may qualify for tax credits or a low-cost or free plan.

-If you received advanced premium tax credit was applied to your coverage in a previous year to help pay for coverage and have not filed a tax return with IRS Form 8962 for that year, you will no longer be eligible for advanced payments of the premium tax credit or cost-sharing reductions.
+If an advanced premium tax credit was applied to your coverage in a previous year to help pay for coverage and you have not filed a tax return with IRS Form 8962 for that year, you will no longer be eligible for advanced payments of the premium tax credit or cost-sharing reductions.
 You should file a tax return as soon as possible, including a completed IRS Form 8962.

 You should have received a Form 1095-A – Health Insurance Marketplace Statement from MNsure to help fill out Form 8962 and file your federal income tax return for any previous year in which you received tax credits.
 If you did not receive a copy of this form, call the MNsure Contact Center (1-855-366-7873 or 651-539-2099).
 After you file your tax return and IRS Form 8962, call the MNsure Contact Center to report that information.